 - What Are Project Deliverables?

-- How Your Project Deliverables Fit Into Your Team’s Workflow
+- How to Choose Project Deliverables for Your Team

-- 7 Amazing Project Deliverable Templates to Get You Started
+- 7 Project Deliverable Templates to Get You Started

 What Are Project Deliverables?